Skip to main content

 To run the Smart Rollup node in a mode that posts commitments, including maintenance mode and operator mode, you must connect it to a layer 1 node that you control.
 Using a public layer 1 node as the basis for a Smart Rollup node in maintenance or operator mode exposes the Smart Rollup node to security risks.
 For example, a malicious layer 1 node can expose the Smart Rollup node to an incorrect branch, which can cause the Smart Rollup node to post invalid commitments and lose tez when other node operators computing from the correct branch refute them.

-As these steps describe, it is safe to bootstrap a node in observer mode by connecting it to a public node, switch to maintenance or operator mode, and then promptly connect it to a layer 1 node that you control.
+As these steps describe, it is safe to bootstrap a node in observer mode by connecting it to a public node, connect it to a layer 1 node that you control, and then switch to maintenance or operator mode.

 • An account with at least 10,000 liquid (unstaked) tez, referred to as the operator account.
 You can use the same account that you use for a layer 1 baker, but for better security, you can use a different account and delegate its tez to the layer 1 account.